awsdocs/amazon-fsx-lustre-user-guide/doc_source/migrating-fsx-lustre.md

 ## How to migrate existing files to FSx for Lustre using AWS DataSync<a name="migrate-files-to-fsx-datasync"></a>

-You can use DataSync to transfer files between two FSx for Lustre file systems, including file systems in different AWS Regions and file systems owned by different AWS accounts\.
+You can use DataSync to transfer files between two FSx for Lustre file systems, and also move data to a file system in a different AWS Region or AWS account\.
 You can also use DataSync with FSx for Lustre file systems for other tasks\.
 For example, you can perform one\-time data migrations, periodically ingest data for distributed workloads, and schedule replication for data protection and recovery\.

 In DataSync, a *location* is an endpoint for an FSx for Lustre file system\.
 For information about specific transfer scenarios, see [Working with locations](https://docs.aws.amazon.com/datasync/latest/userguide/working-with-locations.html) in the *AWS DataSync User Guide*\.